DDD-group-22-23/DDD-group-project/README.md

 ## System requirements

 - .NET 6
+- Azure Web Apps
-- MariaDB
+- MSSQL server
-- Docker (recommended) - eventually
-- MariaDB Server 10.10.x
-- Efforts will be taken to ensure development compatibility on both Windows and Linux

 ## Development

-- To build the site, navigate to Source_Code/RecipeThesaurus/ and run `dotnet run`
+- To build the site locally, navigate to Source_Code/RecipeThesaurus/ and run `dotnet run`

+- a push to git will trigger a github action to deploy the site - current url is https://recipethesaurus.azurewebsites.net/

 ## Resources